 All states and territories administer the tests in accordance with nationally agreed protocols.
-The National protocols for test administration (National Protocols) for NAPLAN provide detailed information on all aspects of the administration of the tests.
+The National protocols for test administration and the National protocols for test administration - NAPLAN Online (National Protocols) for NAPLAN provide detailed information on all aspects of the administration of the tests.

 In cases where individual students with disability require adjustments to access the tests, these adjustments are provided at the school in consultation with the relevant test administration authority.
 Further information about adjustments is available in the Adjustments for students with disability section.

-You can now download the National protocols for test administration 2017 ( 742 KB).
+You can now download the National protocols for test administration - NAPLAN 2018 ( 422 KB) and the National protocols for test administration - NAPLAN Online 2018 ( 557 KB).